jbluemink/Sitecore-Language-Editor-Warning/README.md

 And the latest build is [GitHub](https://raw.githubusercontent.com/jbluemink/Sitecore-Language-Editor-Warning/master/Package/Language Content Editor Warning-1.2.zip)

 ##To Build:
-Add Sitecore.Kernel.dll to External folder
+-

 ##Deploy:
-- Copy the builded Language.Editor.Warning.dll to the Sitecore bin directory
+- Copy the builded Stockpick.LanguageWarning.dll to the Sitecore bin directory
 - Register the Content Editor Warning. place the Language.Editor.Warning.config in the Sitecore App_Config/include

 ##Compatible
 Version 1.2 is tested on Sitecore 6, 7 and 8
 Version 8.1 is tested on Sitecore 8.1 and 8.2
+Version 9.0 is tested on Sitecore 9

+## SXA
+Compatible with Sitecore Experience Accelerator

+## JSS
+Compatible with Sitecore JavaScript Services

 ##Explanation
 With this module you get a content editor warning when the wrong language is selected.